 Full free movement should have applied from 2012.
 There is a provision however whereby an original member state may ask the Commission to continue restrictions for a further 2 years if it is experiencing serious disturbances in its labour market.
 In December 2011 Ireland decided to maintain the current restrictions on Bulgarians and Romanians until 31 December 2013.
 However on 17 July 2012 the Irish Government decided to end restrictions on Bulgarians and Romanians accessing the Irish labour market with effect from 1 January 2012.

-There will be complete freedom of movement from 2014.
+There will be complete freedom of movement from 2020 for Croatia, which joined in 2013.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.